yashlala/yashlala.com/about.md

 permalink: /about/
 ---

 Hello!

 My name is Yash Lala (as you've probably gathered by now).
 This page is a part of my first effort to set up a website.
 The contents of these pages will change, so please forgive any gaudy colors or amateurish styling.

-If you have feedback or just want to chat, feel free to contact me via the links below!
+If you have feedback or just want to chat, feel free to contact me via the links at the bottom of the page!

 Cheers,